 - The Log source field name column includes a dropdown list for each of the detector fields.
 Each dropdown list contains field names extracted from the log index.

-- Once the log source field name is selected and mapped to the detector field name, the icon in the Status column to the right changes from the alert icon to a check mark.
+- Once the log source field name is selected and mapped to the detector field name, the icon in the Status column to the right changes to a green check mark.

 - Make as many matches between field names as possible to complete an accurate mapping for the detector and log source fields.

-After specifying how often the detector will run, select Next in the lower-right corner of the screen.
+After completing the mappings, choose Next in the lower-right corner of the screen.
 The Set up alerts page appears and displays settings for an alert trigger.

-The fourth step in creating a detector involves setting up alerts.
-Alerts are configured to create triggers that, when matched with a set of detection rule criteria, send notifications of possible security events.
+The third step in creating a detector involves setting up alerts.
+Alerts are configured to create triggers that, when matched with a set of detection rule criteria, send a notification of a possible security event.
 You can select rule names, rule severity, and tags in any combination to define a trigger.
 Once a trigger is defined, the alert setup lets you choose the channel on which to be notified and provides options for customizing a message for the notification.